khoirulhudaa/docs-valclass2/docs/Core-Helpers/V-back-to-top.md

 Create your back-to-top feature instantly using the `v-helper` valclass.

-## Table list mode
+## Table list backToTop

 | Class name  |
 |---------------------|
 | `v-back`      |

-The table above presents several types of back-to-top with different variants.
+The table above presents several types of backToTop with different variants.

 ``` jsx title="index.html"
 <!-- All your content -->